Tinkerforge/doc/source/Software/API_Bindings.rst

 environment installed.
 If you are just starting with android development, you should first complete the
 `hello world tutorial <http://developer.android.com/resources/tutorials/hello-world.html>`__ from google.

+As an example we will create a small project that can toggle a relay.
+It should be easy to adjust this example for your needs.

 Start a new project by clicking on: